aarenson/PHPCap/docs-md/DeveloperGuide.md

 To run _all_ the automated tests, setup and configuration needs to be completed:
 1. Log in to your REDCap site.
+2. Create an empty project in REDCap.
-2. Import the test REDCap project files in directory __tests/projects/__.
+3. Import the test REDCap project files in directory __tests/projects/__.
-3. In REDCap, request API tokens for the projects imported in the step above.
+3. In REDCap, request API tokens for the empty project and the projects imported in the step above.
 4. Once you have your tokens, copy the "config-example.ini" file to a file named "config.ini" and then set the URL in that file to be the URL for the API of your REDCap instance, and set the tokens to be